 For example, a PEA will use Inferred resources in the economics.
 However, if the project will advance to the PFS stage, where Inferred cannot be used, then it is important for the PEA to understand the role that Inferred plays in the economics.
 How much drilling will be needed to upgrade Inferred resource to Indicated for the PFS, if needed at all?

 Typically, capital costs tend to increase as advancing studies get more accurate due to greater levels of engineering.
 A Builder wants to avoid large cost increases when moving from PEA to PFS to FS.
 Therefore, when costing at the PEA stage, one may wish to increase contingency or use conservative design assumptions.
-After all, one is not trying to sell or promote the project internally, but rather move it towards production.
+Be realistic.
+After all, one is not trying to sell or promote the project, but rather move it towards production.

 There is no value to the Mine Builder by fooling themselves with low-balled cost estimates.
-(Although some may argue there is still a desire to low ball costs to get management to approve the project).
+(Although some may argue there is still a desire to low ball costs to get internal management to approve the project, and maybe this does happen sometimes).
 Conversely Mine Vendors do have some incentive to low ball the costs.

 Perhaps some of the recent project capital cost over-runs we have seen is that the Vendor mentality was used at the PEA stage to optimistically set the capital cost baseline.
-Subsequent studies were then forced to conform to that initial baseline.
+Subsequent studies were then forced to conform to that initial baseline cost estimate.
 Ultimately construction will be the arbiter on the true project cost.
-Hence there is no real value in underestimating costs, ultimately making management appear incompetent if costs do over-run.
+Hence there is no real value in underestimating costs, ultimately making management appear incompetent if costs over-runs do occur.

 Changing significant design details in the future will set back the permitting and construction timelines.
 Hence, for the Mine Builder, the engineers should focus on getting the design criteria mostly correct at the PEA stage.
 For the Mine Vendor, this is not as important since multiple studies are being planned for in the future anyway.

 The objective of the Mine Vendor is to make the project attractive to potential buyers.
-There is less urgency in fast tracking detailed engineering and permitting.
+There is less urgency in fast tracking towards detailed engineering.

-It is not uncommon to see multiple drilling programs, followed my multiple studies of scenarios with different size, production rate, and layout.
+On this path it is typical to see multiple drilling programs, followed my multiple studies of scenarios with different size, production rate, and layout.
 The degree of engineering conservativeness in design and costing is less critical since future studies may be on substantially different sized projects.
+Open pit only studies may move to combined open pit and underground operations as future drill changes the nature of the deposit.

 While the Mine Vendor may also be advancing environmental permitting as another way to de-risk the project, the project design may still be in flux as the resource size changes.
 Major modifications to the plan may cause permitting to stop and re-start, leading to an extended project timeline and wasted money.

 There is also risk in starting the permitting with a project definition that isn’t of economic interest to future buyers.
-Sometimes the Vendor may be making regulatory commitments that constrain the operating flexibility of future mine operators.
-Its easy to commit to things when you aren’t the one having to live up to them.
+Sometimes the Vendor may be making regulatory commitments or design revisions that constrain the operating flexibility of future mine operators.
+Its easy to commit to environmental conditions when you aren’t the one having to live up to them.

 Conclusion